Before Buying: How to Read the CC&Rs or Homeowners' Association (HOA) Documents

 The bylaws generally describe things such as the voting rights of the members, meeting requirements, and budget and assessment procedures.
 The association is run by a board of directors, and the bylaws typically specify the number of members on the board and the length of their terms.

-Look especially hard at what actions of the association (such as raising assessments or creating rules) can be done without a vote of the members, since this could directly affect affordability and your enjoyment of living there.
+Look especially hard at what actions of the association (such as raising assessments or creating rules) can be done without a vote of the members, since this could directly affect affordability and your enjoyment in living there.

 Will the Association's First Board Be Appointed by the Developer?

-Here's something to pay particular attention to within the bylaws: If you are buying into a newly constructed development, the first board is likely (for practical reasons) to be controlled by the developer (sometimes called the "declarant").
+Here's something to pay particular attention to within the bylaws: If you are buying into a newly constructed development, the membership of the first board is likely (for practical reasons) to be controlled by the developer (sometimes called the "declarant").
 In fact, it will probably include the developer and the developer's employees.

 This can cause difficulties, because the developer's interests might conflict with those of the owners.
-For example, a developer-controlled board may choose not to investigate problems that crop up with a common element such as a pool or clubhouse.
+For example, a developer-controlled board could choose not to investigate problems that crop up with a common element such as a pool or clubhouse.
 Although taking action would be in the best interest of the homeowners, it might not in the financial interest of the developer (who could be responsible for fixing the problems).

 After a certain percentage of the property in the development has been sold, state laws or the CC&Rs will require the developer to turn over control of the board to the members.
 The bylaws typically describe election procedures.